 First name initial, Last name opusd.org.
-As an example, Assistant Principal Amanda Bagheri's email is abagheri@opusd.org.
+As example Assistant Principal Samantha Gottlieb's email is sgottlieb@opusd.org.

 The MCMS website is the go-to place to get great MCMS information.
 From an array of Staff Pages and links, daily there is a wealth of news.
 Additionally, newsletters produced by student and parent groups are regularly posted on the site, and are often sent by email.